Table of Contents

 Surgical removal of the thyroid gland is called thyroidectomy.

 After exposing the gland through neck surgery with skin incision, the straps muscles are retracted.
-Blood vessels are ligated after deeper dissection and separation of the laryngeal nerves from the arteries and veins.
+Blood vessels are ligated close to the gland after visualization of the laryngeal nerves.

 |Types of thyroidectomy|